 This is not all bad news, though, since conversion data may not have been available as client-side data anyway because of ad blockers, crashing networks and servers, and so on.
 In other words, client-side conversion data has never been 100% accurate.
 From now on, we will start to rely solely on server-side data.
 There are several major wins for marketers here - with the right tools:

 - Better GDPR and CCPA compliance with having control over one’s own customer data.

 - More reliable data delivery than with client-side data (no network downtimes etc.).

 - More extensive data delivery, because server-side data can include data not available client-side.
 Server-side data consists of all customer data and all touchpoints of an omnichannel customer experience.
 This means customer data not just from online channels, but also from customer service and physical locations (stores, restaurants, gyms, barber shops, etc.).
 And this means multichannel data that cannot be merged by third parties.

 Save your marketer’s soul (and money!) with a Customer Data Platform (CDP)

 The most pressing issue with the whole cookie blocking business has been worrying over lost conversion data from here on.
-Various suggested martech workarounds and solutions, such as Customer Relationship Management systems (CRPs), will cost more than a pretty penny - or cent, when in Europe.
+Various suggested marketing technology workarounds and solutions, such as Customer Relationship Management systems (CRMs), will cost more than a pretty penny - or cent, when in Europe.

 The first pain point is gathering all customer data from as many touch points as possible into one place.
 The second pain point is to execute an integration into every display ad and other marketing channels separately.
 This can easily mean tens of thousands of euros just to enable these integrations.
 Not to mention the time that setting everything up and running will require.
 One more reason not to wait a moment longer!